PrathameshKumarSah/Ping-pong-Game/README.md

 # Ping Pong Game by Gupta Ji [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
 This Ping pong Game is Made by Using Python 3.7.1 &amp; Pygame Modules.
 Hope you will Like this Game and also you will use this Code to Make your own Version Game.

-To play the game, simply double click on the .exe.
+#To play the game, simply double click on the Ping-Pong-game.
 Installing The Pygame Module:

 Open Terminal/CMD